 These data are analysed again in Chapter 7 using spatial methods of analysis, see model 3a in Section 7.3.
-For spatial analysis using a separable error structure (see Chapter 2) the data file must first be augmented to specify the complete 22 row \times 11 column array of plots.
+For spatial analysis using a separable error structure (see Chapter 2) the data file must first be augmented to specify the complete 22 row × 11 column array of plots.
 These are the first 20 lines of the augmented data file nin89aug.asd with 242 data rows.
+Note that Release 4 can automatically augment spatial data: see !ROWFACTOR, !COLUMNFACTOR.